matzew/stackmob-ios-push-sdk/README.md

 ## Testing

 [Kiwi](https://github.com/allending/Kiwi) specs run just like OCUnit tests.
-In Xcode `⌘U` will run all the tests.
+In Xcode `⌘U` will run all the tests for the current scheme.

 		describe(@"a public method or feature", ^{
 			beforeEach(^{